Are you unsure where to begin to improve your French reading skills? Here are eight books that every beginner should read.

 - Start small and work your way up.
-You will notice that most of the recommendations for the best French books are mainly collections of short stories, or short stories on their own.
+You will notice that many of the recommendations for the best French books are collections of short stories, or short stories on their own.
 This is because this is a better way to start than choosing a novel straight away.

 How to Find French Books

 The simplest ways to find French books are to use a search engine, an online shop (such as Amazon), or going into a bookstore.

 Typing “French Books for Beginners” into a search engine or the search bar of an online shop will bring up multiple recommendations for you that you can sort through to find one that interests you.